punyawat-jar/Pokemon-Zombie/readme.md

 # Pokemon Zombie World
-Help pikachu survive in the Zombie World !
+Help Pikachu survive in the Zombie World !

 # How to play
-Type the Vocabulary to kill zombeie !
+Type the Vocabulary to kill zombie !
 Get items and use them to help you in battle !

 # Game Preview